The National Gallery of Ireland is arguably the finest of the many museums in Dublin.

 2. Merrion Square Park (3-minute walk)

 Merrion Square Park will whisk you straight back to Georgian Dublin.
-This fine example of Georgian urban design is a popular Dublin landmark and was once a fashionable address for the city’s hoi-polloi.
+This fine example of Georgian urban design is a popular Dublin landmark and was once a fashionable address for the city’s well-to-do.
 Famous residents of the Georgian houses around the square included Oscar Wilde and WB Yeats.
-On a nice day, why not pack a picnic?

 3. Food and old-school pubs